Wednesday 23 July 1941

 Italian airplanes based on Sardinia (283 and 280 Sqd AS (SM79 torpedo bombers), 32 Stormo BT (SM79 level bombers) and 51 Gruppo BT (Cant Z1007)) begin attacking the Substance convoy at 09:42 and continue throughout the day.
 The planes score some hits:

-Royal Navy destroyer Firedrake (damaged by a near miss, returns to Gibraltar under tow)
+- Royal Navy destroyer Firedrake (damaged by a near miss, returns to Gibraltar while in tow)

 Italian Regia Marina ships conduct a depth-charge attack on Royal Navy submarine P-33.
 However, the attack fails and P-33 gets away.

 German 7970-ton freighter Tirpitz hits a mine and sinks off Capo dell'Arma, Liguria, Italy.

 Royal Navy aircraft carrier HMS Formidable exits Alexandria to transit the Suez Canal, escorted by minelayer Latona and destroyers Jaguar, Jervis, and Kandahar.
 It is headed to Norfolk, Virginia for repairs.
 It is under repair until 12 December.

 Battle of the Black Sea: The Luftwaffe bombs and sinks 4727-ton Soviet transport Adzhariya off Odessa in the Odessa Gulf.